dougeby/IntuneDocs/intune/android-enroll.md

 ## End user experience when enrolling a Samsung Knox device
 There are several considerations when enrolling Samsung Knox devices:
--	Even if no policies require a PIN, the device must have at least a four digit PIN to enroll.
+-	Even if no policies require a PIN, the device must have at least a four-digit PIN to enroll.
 If the device does not have a PIN, the user will be prompted to create one.
 -	There is no user interaction for Workplace Join Certificates (WPJ).
 -	The user is prompted with Service Enrollment info and what the app can do.
 -	The user is prompted with Knox Enrollment info and what Knox can do.